-It takes just a little bit of consistent effort to achieve writing that readers can enjoy and fans recommend without hesitation, because you've cleared it of careless bloopers and mortifying blunders.
+It takes just a bit of consistent effort to achieve writing that readers can enjoy and fans recommend without hesitation, because you've cleared it of careless bloopers and mortifying blunders.
 With a simple fact checking routine, you're elevated to a higher echelon of writers.

 “Fact Checking Made Easy" consists of 13 practical lessons totaling more than an hour and a half of video instruction.
 At its heart are three complete now-you-try-it exercises (and another partial one) where you give fact checking a go and then compare your findings with Marcia's answers and analysis.
-It's hand-on learning at its best.
+It's hands-on learning at its best.

 Besides the video lessons and exercises, you have access to full written transcripts of the lessons, along with several handouts that make the learning process more convenient.